 6) Eat sushi outside of Tsukiji (it’s just as good)

-We waited in line many times during our trip to Tokyo, but 2-4 hours for sushi is just not worth it when there are so many other spots!
-Our favorite was Itamae Sushi.
-There are so many locations and the one we went to was in Akasaka.
+I love sushi but 2-4 hours for is just not worth it for me when there are so many other spots!
+My favorite was Itamae Sushi.
+There are several locations and I went to the one in Akasaka.
 You have to take off your shoes to enter the restaurant, and the décor is clean but traditional.
 The menu is extensive and I loved the tuna sashimi and uni rice bowl.
 It’s not that expensive either and the service was great!
 If you want to eat in Tsukiji, I recommend Sushi Zanmai.
 It’s a bit touristy but it’s open 24/7 and tasted so good!

 Where to Stay

 For most tourists, the big areas to stay are in Shinjuku, Shibuya, and Ginza.
-We decided to stay in Roppongi as we found a pretty new hotel for a decent price.
+I decided to stay in Roppongi as I found a pretty new hotel for a decent price.
 Regardless of where you pick, make sure it is close to the metro line.
-Our hotel was called Candeo Roppongi and was about $130 per night.
+My hotel was called Candeo Roppongi and was about $130 per night.
 It was really clean and modern.
-However, the room was still tiny and there was barely any spots to put our luggage.
+However, the room was still tiny and there was barely any spots to put my luggage.
 Roppongi area has a lot of restaurants/bars/nightlife.
 I would highly recommend the area and it’s about a 5-10 minute walk to the different metro lines depending on where you are going.

 - The hotel rooms are likely to be much smaller than you think so pack light

 - The Robot Restaurant is such a highly rated activity but I did not enjoy it, save your money

 - A lot of restaurants/bars are not on street level, so if you can’t find it, look up and check for stairs/elevators

 - The city felt incredibly safe even when I wandered into small side streets.